 You could be responsible for unpaid debts and taxes

 Before you try to distribute property to beneficiaries for an estate, you first need to settle the accounts of the deceased party.
-Paying off creditors and fulfilling all tax obligations before distributing assets is very important.
+Paying off and fulfilling all tax obligations before distributing assets is very important.

-Generally, the executor has to wait long enough for creditors to respond to the death and make a claim regarding the debts they still have outstanding.
+Generally, the executor has to wait long enough for to respond to the death and make a claim regarding the debts they still have outstanding.
 While the executor isn’t responsible for the repayment of debts beyond the value of the assets in the estate, any amount that they distribute without repaying debts could become their responsibility.

-If creditors discover that you handed out property to the beneficiaries without first repaying them, they could take you to court and hold you responsible.
+If discover that you handed out property to the beneficiaries without first repaying them, they could take you to court and hold you responsible.
 Understanding the law and the implications of the estate plan will make it easier for executors to avoid mistakes during estate administration.